zurgenius/todo-redux-ts/README.md

 ## Tech stack:

-- React
+- React (frontend framework)
-- Typescript
+- Typescript for type-checking
-- Redux Toolkit
+- Redux Toolkit for state management
-- TailwindCSS
+- TailwindCSS for styles
 - Vite for bundling

 App made in learning purposes